 6. The Geological collection consist of Retort, Stromatolite, corals, Barack Granite, Ripple marks, Apophyllite, Dinosaur molar, Calcite, Cavansite, Barite and Orthoclase, Nepheline Syenite etc.

-All these Galleries have come into existence in the last one year.
+All these Galleries have come into existence in the 2018-19.
 Amongst our proud possessions, apart from the Sir Syed Collection, we have some Mauryan and Post-Mauryan Brahmi terra Cotta seals.
 Brahmi as one knows is one of the oldest scripts in India.
 It is also known as the ‘mother’ of the modern Indian scripts like nagari and Tamil.

 In August 2019 the Inscription of Balban at the Nizam Museum was also taken out from the wall and shifted to the Museum.
 It has been permanently displayed along with the other artefacts and sculptures collected by our founder in the Sir Syed Room.